AnnaH00k/hookintech/public/content/articles/2.WorkingWithKMP/WhatAreDependencys.md

 ## Best Practices for Beginners

 Start by adding only essential dependencies to keep your project lightweight.
-Use official sources like Maven Central or JetBrains' repository for KMP libraries.
+Use official sources like Maven Central or JetBrains repository for KMP libraries.
 Tools like [klibs.io](https://klibs.io/?_cl=MTsxOzE7V01SVnNaOHlhWVFWejNudTZZdkh3VGFoYVV3bzlTMGpKNEdjSzJiRmhKMVU3SjhFTFVKSDNYWVFoclZKYjY4WTs=) help discover multiplatform options.

 Test dependencies on all targets early to catch platform issues.
 For security, review library licenses and avoid outdated versions.